Mt. Washington School Teachers and Staff

 Mr. Welch is a graduate from the University of Cincinnati with a Bachelor of Science in Special Education.
 Mr. Welch is currently pursuing his Master of Autism Instruction and Curriculum from the Arizona State University.
 Prior to teaching at Mt.
 Washington School, Mr. Welch taught at the Cincinnati Public Demonstration Classroom at The Kelly O'Leary Center at Cincinnati Children's Hospital.

-Ms. Galligan is in her third year at Cincinnati Public Schools.
-The first year she worked with fifth and sixth grade and the last two years she has worked in the Autism Unit.
+Ms. Galligan is in her fourth year at Cincinnati Public Schools.
+The first year she worked with fifth and sixth grade and the last three years she has worked in the Autism Unit.
 She earned her bachelor’s degree at GBS.
 She worked as a K-12 substitute teacher for 3 years in the Fairfield City Schools.
 Ms. Galligan also taught preschool for four years.

 Mrs. Dressell is a graduate of Kent State University with a Bachelor of Science in Secondary Education in Integrated Social Studies and obtained her Master of Special Education degree from the University of Cincinnati.
 Mrs. Dressell began her teaching career as a long-term substitute for Norwood City schools.
 Since then she has worked as an Intervention Specialist for Cincinnati Public Schools.
 She has worked in various school buildings, including West High, Riverview East Academy, Silverton Paideia Academy and Mt.
 Washington School.
 In March of 2006, Mrs. Dressell accepted a position at a proprietary school, Southwestern College, as Student Services Manager in 2006 and was promoted to the Registrar and then to the Academic Dean.
 Upon completing her Master of Special Education degree in 2009, she accepted a position as an Intervention Specialist for Cincinnati Public Schools and has worked there since.
 While working as a special educator, she has mainly worked with grades 4-6.
 Currently, Mrs. Dressell teaches high functioning students who have been identified with Autism Spectrum Disorder (ASD).